Theo-Panella/BastionHost_Project/ACL_Subnets.md

 - See the advice at the end of the document.
 - In this case, I allowed all protocol types in the ACLs — **not recommended** for production.
 - If you're building a company-level application, **research the necessary protocols** and limit ACL rules to only what's essential.
 This **increases security** and **reduces attack** from invaders.
+- In this project, the only protocol used was ssh

 ## 🌐 VPC 1 — ACL-SubNet_A, ACL-SubNet_B, and ACL-SubNet_C